 Handmade on Koh Samui

-All hand made on Koh Samui.
+All hand-made on Koh Samui.
 We designed the rattan furniture months before we opened, which was made locally on Koh Samui.
 They are very functional, modern and beautiful.
-We are glad we could support the local industries as much as we could.
+We are glad we could support the local industries as much as possible.
 There are twenty sunbeds and umbrellas.